richardlevy/SubSatellite/README.md

 This project is a minimum viable prototype.
 It has the following limitations:

-* Full support FLAC/WAV
+* Full direct support for FLAC
+  * This is why everything is transcoded to FLAC in Subsonic (see SubSonic setup)
-* Limited MP3 support (investigating this)
+* Limited direct MP3 support (investigating this)
-* Issue with pause operation
+* Issue with pause operation (issue raised)
 * Cannot seek within a file